SJamieson/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a PhD candidate in the [MIT-WHOI Joint Program](http://mit.whoi.edu/) studying Applied Ocean Science and Engineering.
-I'm developing multi-robot systems that can autonomously explore and build semantic maps of environments where communication is limited, such as the deep sea.
-I'm particularly interested in how to measure _value of information_ in order to decide when and what to communicate between robots.
+I'm a PhD candidate in the [MIT-WHOI Joint Program](http://mit.whoi.edu/) in Applied Ocean Science and Engineering.
+I'm developing multi-robot systems that can autonomously explore unfamiliar environments where communication is limited, such as the deep sea.
+I'm particularly interested in how to measure risk-based value of information in order to decide when and what to communicate between robots.

 My co-supervisors are [Dr. Yogesh Girdhar](https://www.whoi.edu/profile/ygirdhar) (<a href="https://www.whoi.edu" target="_blank" rel="noopener">WHOI</a>) and [Dr. Jonathan P. How](http://www.mit.edu/people/jhow/) (<a href="https://www.mit.edu" target="_blank" rel="noopener">MIT</a>).